 Orpingtons enjoy to free-range and forage.
 A good portion of their daily nutritional needs can come just from foraging.

-If you notice a decrease in their laying, it may be because they have gone broody.
+If you notice a decrease in egg laying, it may be because they have gone broody.
 One of the biggest culprits for a broody chicken is when we leave eggs in the nest too long.
 Its best to pull them twice a day, if you can.
-When eggs collect in the nest, the hen’s maternal instincts start to kick in and they go into brood mode.
+When eggs collect in the nest, the hen's maternal instincts start to kick in and they go into brood mode.

 Buff Orpingtons have the best personalities.
 If you want a loving and friendly chicken that doesn't mind being cuddled, you have found the right breed.
 They will not let you pick them up, they will sometimes come running to you when they see you.

 This characteristic is part of what makes them great with kids.
 They are very docile and patient.
 Meaning they will tolerate a lot of the playing that other breeds would find annoying.
 You will definitely notice a decrease in pecking with these guys.